Pre-Code Hollywood: Social problem films

 Hays and others, such as Samuel Goldwyn, obviously felt that motion pictures presented a form of escapism that served a palliative effect on American moviegoers.
 Goldwyn had coined the famous dictum, "If you want to send a message, call Western Union" in the pre-Code era.
 However, the MPPDA took the opposite stance when questioned about certain so-called "message" films before Congress in 1932, claiming the audiences' desire for realism led to certain unsavory social, legal, and political issues being portrayed in film.

 Warren William, described by Mick LaSalle as "one of the singular joys of the Pre-Code era", played industrialist villains and other lowlife characters.

-The length of pre-Code films was usually comparatively short, but that running time often required tighter material and did not affect the impact of message films.
+Pre-Code films were usually comparatively short, but that running time often required tighter material and did not affect the impact of message films.
 Employees' Entrance (1933) received the following 1985 review from Jonathan Rosenbaum: "As an attack on ruthless capitalism, it goes a lot further than more recent efforts such as Wall Street, and it's amazing how much plot and character are gracefully shoehorned into 75 minutes."
 The film featured pre-Code megastar Warren William (later dubbed "the king of Pre-Code"), "at his magnetic worst", playing a particularly vile and heartless department store manager who, for example, terminates the jobs of two long-standing male employees, one of whom takes his own life as a result.
 He also threatens to fire Loretta Young's character, who pretends to be single to stay employed, unless she sleeps with him, then attempts to ruin her husband after learning she is married.

 Films that stated a position about a social issue were usually labeled either "propaganda films" or "preachment yarns".
-In contrast to Goldwyn and MGM's definitively Republican stance on social issue films, Warner Brothers, led by New Deal advocate Jack L. Warner, was the most prominent maker of these types of films and preferred they be called "Americanism stories".
+In contrast to Goldwyn and MGM's definitively Republican stance on social issue films, Warner Bros.
+Pictures, led by New Deal advocate Jack L. Warner, was the most prominent maker of these types of films and preferred they be called "Americanism stories".
 Pre-Code historian Thomas Doherty has written that two recurring elements marked the so-called preachment yarns.
 "The first is the exculpatory preface; the second is the Jazz Age prelude."
 The preface was essentially a softened version of a disclaimer that intended to calm any in the audience who disagreed with the film's message.
 The Jazz Age prelude was almost singularly used to cast shame on the boisterous behavior of the 1920s.

 Cabin in the Cotton (1932) is a Warner Bros. message film about the evils of capitalism.
 The film takes place in an unspecified southern state where workers are given barely enough to survive and taken advantage of by being charged exorbitant interest rates and high prices by unscrupulous landowners.
 The film is decidedly anti-capitalist; however, its preface claims otherwise: